 I’m not keen on added sweetener in my sauce.
 But if you like it sweeter, you can add a drizzle of maple or agave syrup without the peanut butter itself going overboard.

-How to make cold peanut noodle salad
+How to make this pasta salad

 Cook pasta according to package directions.
 Drain & set aside to cool for a couple minutes.